Echoo113/News-Feed-Project/README.md

 ## 🌟 Introduction

 Hi!
-I’m a freshman CS student, and this is my solo project: a mini social media platform! 📱✨
+This is my freshman-year solo project: a mini social media platform! 📱✨
 It lets users create accounts, make posts, comment, and interact — all in a friendly Java GUI.
 I wanted to challenge myself to build something that feels like a real app, not just homework.
 Spoiler: it took *a lot* of debugging 😵‍💫